A blue tractor pulling two white anhydrous ammonia tanks fertilizing a field

 Reporting

-Each affected facility must complete and submit the reporting form below for the 2023 and 2024 calendar years.
+Each facility must complete and submit the reporting form below.
 Facilities wishing to pay the fees for multiple facilities with a single payment must complete one multiple facility fee reporting form, in addition to a tonnage and fee reporting form for each facility.

 Payment